Skip to Content

 Measurements

 All units of measurement are to be metric.
-If Imperial (i.e., English) measures are required, as in the case of older site reports, then these are presented in parenthesis follow-ing the metric equivalent.
+If Imperial (i.e., English) measures are required, as in the case of older site reports, these are presented in parenthesis following the metric equivalent.
 Standard abbreviations of metric measurements (e.g., km, m, ha, m asl) are to be used, with a space between the numeral and measure (e.g., 8 km).

 Spelling